By Tracy Achen

 Healing after divorce involves rebuilding your life on your own terms.
 Just think... you can arrange the house to your liking... dress to your tastes... even cook the foods he detested.
 It’s exciting choosing your life’s direction and doing the things that you refrained from in order to please him.

-Start With A Clean Slate.
 One of the best things that you can do is to remove his “stuff” from your life.
 Why not let him have his favorite recliner, especially if it was never to your liking.
 Give him all his memorabilia from high school, family, sports and hobbies.
 All these things really hold no meaning to you, and their presence can bring back painful memories.
-Start your new life with a clean slate.

-Joining a support group will give you the chance to talk to other people healing from the wounds of divorce.
-Having a support system can help you cope with the inevitable stress you will face.
-You can check the paper or your church for any divorce recovery programs being sponsored.
-The United Way is also a good source or information on support groups, and can also help you locate a shelter if you need one.
+Joining a support group will give you the chance to talk to other people also healing from the wounds of divorce.
+And having a support system can help you cope with the inevitable stress you will face.
+You can check the paper for support groups or your church for any divorce recovery programs being sponsored.
+The United Way is also a good source or information on support groups and can also help you locate a shelter if you need one.
 Click here to look up your local United Way.
-You can also check out Parents without Partners and Divorce Care for local chapters.
+You can also check out Divorce Care for local chapters.

-You can also get addition support and information to help you begin overcoming the aftermath of divorce by reading Rebuilding: When Your Relationship Ends (Rebuilding Books; For Divorce and Beyond).
+You can get addition support and information to help you begin overcoming the aftermath of divorce by reading Rebuilding: When Your Relationship Ends (#ad).
 It is an excellent guide to attaining a satisfying lifestyle after divorce.

 There is no doubt that divorce can rock your world, leaving you sad and disoriented.
 Keep reading for more tips on handling the various emotions you may be dealing with: